Bill Weir

-William Francis Weir (born December 19, 1967) is an American television journalist based in Manhattan.
+William Francis Weir (born 1967) is an American television journalist and author based in Manhattan.
 Weir is a correspondent and anchor for CNN, and the creator and host of the global documentary series "The Wonder List with Bill Weir."
 He is the former co-anchor of Nightline on ABC television network in the United States and co-anchored the weekend edition of Good Morning America from 2004 to 2010.
+His debut book, Life as We Know It (Can Be), confronts the biggest threats to life as we know it and explores ideas for building a more promising future, drawing on his reporting experience as CNN's Chief Climate Correspondent and as the host of The Wonder List.

 Early life and education

-Weir was born in Milwaukee, Wisconsin, USA, on December 19, 1967.
+Weir was born in Milwaukee, Wisconsin, USA in 1967.
 At an early age, his parents divorced and he attended 17 schools in six states as his devout Christian mother followed what she believed were dreams from God.
 After graduating from Victory Christian High School in Tulsa, Oklahoma he briefly attended Oral Roberts University before transferring to Pepperdine University in Malibu, California where he earned a degree in journalism and creative writing.